ferrocene/ferrocene/ferrocene/doc/safety-manual/src/general/customer-interactions.rst

 -------------------------

-Whenever a noticeable defect is discovered in Ferrocene, a new known problem is recorded in the :doc:`known-problems`.
+Whenever a noticeable defect is discovered in Ferrocene, a new known problem is recorded in the :doc:`/ferrocene/known-problems`.
 Customers are alerted of new known problems via email.

 .. _customer portal: https://customers.ferrocene.dev